 Domain-Specific Modeling Language (DSML)

 A Domain-Specific Modeling Language (DSML) is a modeling language tailored for a specific and delimited domain.
 A DSML is a combination of visual presentation of entities from the domain as well as a set of rules and guidelines that defines how they should be organized and related to each other.
 A well-defined DSML helps you to express whatever needed in the specific domain in a correct manner without disturbance from concepts irrelevant for the domain.

 A UML-based DSML is a combination of extensions and limitations of the Unified Modeling Language (UML) for a specific modeling domain.
 A UML-based DSML does often, but not always, include UML-profile(s) with stereotypes and additional properties, as well as new graphics (icons and symbols).

 A UML-based DSML normally contains a set of constraints on how to be applied in terms of model structure, elements and relationships usage, valid property values as well as diagram usage, placement and content etc.

 With MetaModelAgent you can easily define and use your own DSML in your existing modeling tool.
 The concept of MetaModelAgent is based on a formal UML-based representation of your DSML, a so called Metamodel.
 MetaModelAgent will make use of the metamodel to provide additional DSML-adapted features to the modeling tool and make sure that the models conforms to the DSML.

 Define your own UML-based DSML

 MetaModelAgent lets you easily define your own DSML for input.
 You simply define your own DSML by developing a metamodel that together with your UML-profiles capture your DSML.

-MetaModelAgent comes with a complete online-manual of the metamodel notation, as well as an embedded meta-metamodel that helps you create and validate your DSML using MetaModelAgent itself.
+MetaModelAgent comes with a complete user manual of the metamodel notation , as well as an embedded meta-metamodel that helps you create and validate your DSML using MetaModelAgent itself.

 Within a metamodel you can express constraints on the model structure, the use of elements and stereotypes, the use of diagram and diagram content, relationship usage and property values etc.